Introduction

 Fingerprint Identification vs. FingerprintJS

-Fingerprint offers a product called Fingerprint Identification that is significantly better than our source-available library, FingerprintJS.
+Fingerprint's Identification product is significantly better than its source-available library, FingerprintJS.
 Both tools recognize devices, but Fingerprint Identification gives more accurate and detailed information.

 FingerprintJS